sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-add-a-signer.md

 1. `TestWallet` : a simple wallet that can hold multiple private keys, with in-memory utxo management.
 Should only be used for testing.
 2. `SensiletSigner`: a signer powered by the popular smart contract wallet [Sensilet](https://sensilet.com/).
 Can be used in production.
+3. `PandaSigner`: another signer powered by the popular web3 wallet [Panda](https://github.com/Panda-Wallet/panda-wallet).
+Can be used [in production](../tokens/tutorials/ordinal-lock.md#use-panda-wallet).

 ## Implementation